-An Asparagus Steamer is a very tall, narrow, cylinder-shaped, stainless-steel pot with a tall, narrow insert (or basket) that may be a mesh cage or more of a wired cage.
+An asparagus steamer is a very tall, narrow, cylinder-shaped, stainless-steel pot with a tall, narrow insert (or basket) that may be a mesh cage or more of a wired cage.
 It is specially designed to steam stalks of asparagus, whose tips are more fragile than their bases.

 The pot will have a lid, either solid metal, or glass.
-The glass is meant to be see-through, but they are often fogged over by condensation and steam.
-Consequently, some of the glass lids now have a few vents in them to prevent this from happening.
+The glass is meant to be see-through, but it can often be fogged over by condensation and steam.
+Consequently, some of the glass lids now have vents in them to prevent this from happening.

 The pot’s insert will have a handle for easy lifting out.

-To use, you fill the pot about 1/3 to 1/2 full with water.
-You bring the water to a boil, and stand your prepared asparagus in it upright, tip ends up.
+To use an asparagus steamer, you fill the pot about 1/3 to 1/2 full with water.
+You bring the water to a boil, and stand your prepared asparagus (washed, etc.) in it upright, tip ends up.
 This ensures that the tougher ends of the stalks are in water, where they get boiled, and the more tender tips are out of the water, where they just get steamed.
 You may need to trim your asparagus stalk bottoms further if they are too tall for the pot with the cover on.
 Leave, however, more stalk on than you would normally when not using a steamer like this.

 Let simmer about 7 minutes.
-Then, remove the asparagus, and with kitchen scissors snip a further inch (2 1/2 cm) off their bottoms.
+Then, remove the asparagus, and with kitchen scissors snip a further 2 to 3 cm (about an inch) off their bottoms.
 You can use the snipped-off stalk bits for soups.